wambui-pixel/Smoke-detector/README.md

 ## Introduction

 The project involves coming up with a smoke detector with notifications through the Blynk appplication.
-It can be used to detect air quality especially in offices.
+It can be used to detect air quality especially in offices, detecting gas leaks among other applications

 ## Components